You can obtain a wide range of polycarbonate glazing products from us that are ideal to help improve the working environment. These include:

 Upgrading old roof glazing is quick and easy using Twinfix polycarbonate roofing sheets, in either polycarbonate panels (Multi-Link-Panels) or fitted within glazing bars.
 Providing high levels of natural light, the use of multiwall glazing will also help cut heating and lighting costs.

 Choosing multiwall polycarbonate glazing to replace glass in roofing applications gives you many benefits.
-Being very light in weight it does not need heavy structures to hold it in place, and on older premises, the light weight of these rooflights can help extend the life the the building.
-The multi-wall structure of the polycarbonate roofing acts like double glazing; it helps to keep heat inside the building and creates draft-free work spaces below.
-Being UV stabilised it will not yellow noticably over the years, and with its smooth flat surface it can be self-cleaning in rain - although an annual wash down of any polycarbonate roofing sheet is also a good idea.
+Being very light in weight it does not need heavy structures to hold it in place, and on older premises, the light weight of these rooflights can help extend the life of the building.
+The multi-wall structure of the polycarbonate roofing acts like double glazing; it helps to keep heat inside the building and creates comfortable, draft-free work spaces below.
+Being UV stabilised it will not yellow noticeably over the years, and with its smooth flat surface it can be self-cleaning in rain - although an annual wash down of any polycarbonate roofing is also a good idea.

 Traditional glass roof glazing is usually installed at 600mm centres; with polycarbonate glazing this can be extended, depending upon the product being fitted.
 For example, 25mm multiwall can be fitted at 1250mm centres, and 16mm multiwall at 1000mm centres.
 This results in more light ingress, and less shadows from the glazing bars.
 Because polycarbonate glazing is so tough - in its solid glass-like form it is over 200 times stronger than 6mm glass - there will be no breakage problems during installation and no cracks or crazing caused by the the building's settlement movements.